 As you begin looking at church consulting groups, you find a few that are strongly affiliated with one or two denominations.
 In fact, a few church consulting companies are owned by a single denomination.
 Be sure to ask what organization or denomination owns the church consulting organization (if any).
 Ask why they have chosen to affiliate with only one denomination.
 They may still work with other denominations.
 However, if they are owned by one denomination, they may struggle to align with yours.

-The churches we recently worked with have represented many different denominations.
-We find that our breadth of lead navigators from various denominations allow us to best understand your situation.
+The Malphurs Group will work with any church that has evangelical convictions.
+We find that our breadth of experience from various denominations allows us to understand your situation.
 For example, many mainline churches have become disillusioned.
 They are moving in a different direction than their denomination and are trying to navigate how to go forward.
-If the consulting organization is driven by one primary denomination, you will encounter some unique obstacles.
-There will be struggles to understand what makes your church unique, the specific challenges you face, and how to facilitate a clear process forward.

 When the church consultant you speak with hears about your context, do they immediately jump to solutions?
 Or do they take the time to understand your unique situation?